rackerlabs/rax_rails_tutorial/README.md

 end
 ```

 Lets take a look at this base class.
 First, notice that we are not inheriting from `ActiveRecord`.
 This is just a plain Ruby class.
-The first three lines of the class put some of the `ActiveModel` functionality back into the class that we're used to having.
+The first three lines of the class put some of the `ActiveModel` functionality that we're used to having into the class.
 We can validate this model, and use it elsewhere within rails without problem.
 Check out the `ActiveModel` documentation for more detail.

 Since we don't have a database, we have to declare our attributes as Ruby attributes with `attr_accessor`, which we will do in the model subclass.
 This will create getters and setters for the attributes.
 In the initialize method, we assign the values to those instance variables.
 Nothing special here.

 The `persisted?` method tells `ActiveModel` that we will not be using a database.

 And finally, the `compute` class method is where we set up our connection with Rackspace using fog.
 The `@compute` object is the object we will use in the subclasses to access our Rackspace account.
 The version parameter specifies that we will be using Rackspace's next generation cloud servers (v1 is deprecated).
 Now lets create a `Server` subclass.

 ##The Server Model